Calliandra californica

 Grow in full to part sun, moderate to low water, hardy to 10° F. Some foliar damage will happen in the 20s.

+Seeds eaten by birds, especially quail.
+There are many selections and hybrids of this plant on the market.
 The roots of C. californica are used as red dye for leather.
 Folk decoctions from the Baja fairy duster are used to treat cystitis, kidney ache, urethritis, prostate inflammation, cramps, fever, and toothache

 The genus Calliandra is from the Greek word kallos meaning "beautiful" and andra meaning "stamen" a direct reference to the showy red stamens in the flower.
 The species epitaph, californica, refers to Baja California where this plant is native.